-Have you been wondering what the advantages and disadvantages of title loans are?
+Have you been wondering what the advantages and disadvantages of title loans from TFC are?
 You may have been thinking about this because these loans in which the lender uses your vehicle as collateral are becoming increasingly popular.
 They are one of the fastest and most effective ways to get money quickly.
-However, just like any other loan they still have their own disadvantages.
+However, just like any other loan they still have their disadvantages.

 In this article, we take a look at the advantages and disadvantages of title loans in detail.